last-byte/PersistenceSniper/README.md

 # Persistence Sniper
 Persistence Sniper is a Powershell script that can be used by Blue Teams, Incident Responders and System Administrators to hunt persistences implanted in Windows machines.

+## The Why
+Why writing such a tool, you might ask.
+Well, for starters, I tried looking around and I did not find a tool which suited my particular use case, which was looking for known persistence techniques, automatically, across multiple machines, while also being able to quickly and easily parse and compare results.
+Sure, [Sysinternals' Autoruns](https://docs.microsoft.com/en-us/sysinternals/downloads/autoruns) is an amazing tool and it's definitely worth using, but, given it output results in non-standard formats and can't be run remotely unless you do some shenanigans with its command line equivalent, I did not find it a good fit for me.
+Plus, some of the techniques I implemented so far in PersistenceSniper have not been implemented into Autoruns yet as far as I know.
+Anyway, if what you need is an easy to use, GUI based tool with lots of already implemented features, Autoruns is the way to go, otherwise let PersistenceSniper have a shot, it won't miss it :)

 ## Usage
 Using Persistence Sniper is as simple as:
 ```